 History

 Gabriela de Queiroz founded R-Ladies on October 1, 2012.
 She wanted to give back to the community after going to several meetups and learning a lot for free.
-The first meetup was placed in San Francisco, California (United States).
-In the following years two more R-Ladies chapters started around the globe: Twin Cities and Taipei.
+The first meetup was held in San Francisco, California (United States).
+In the following years, two more R-Ladies chapters started around the globe: Twin Cities and Taipei.
 R-Ladies London was the fourth chapter, which launched in March 2016.
 Although each chapter started working independently, the need for high-level coordination and support became evident at useR!
 2016 where the San Francisco and London chapters met.
 After some initial brainstorming during the useR!
-2016 conference, Gabriela de Queiroz and Erin LeDell from R-Ladies San Francisco and Chiin-Rui Tan, Alice Daish, Hannah Frick, Rachel Kirkham and Claudia Vitolo from R-Ladies London as well as Heather Turner teamed up to apply for an R-Consortium grant to support and encourage the global expansion of the R-Ladies organisation.
-R-Ladies Global was born and the grant was awarded in September 2016.
-Since then R-Ladies has grown to 138 chapters in 44 countries and 39000 members, thanks to our amazing organisers and R-Ladies who helped build and maintain our official website (rladies.org), engage with the larger community via social media (@RLadiesGlobal) and help each-other every day in millions of different ways.
+2016 conference, Gabriela de Queiroz and Erin LeDell from R-Ladies San Francisco and Chiin-Rui Tan, Alice Daish, Hannah Frick, Rachel Kirkham, and Claudia Vitolo from R-Ladies London, as well as Heather Turner, teamed up to apply for an R-Consortium grant to support and encourage the global expansion of the R-Ladies organisation.
+R-Ladies Global was born, and the grant was awarded in September 2016.
+Since then R-Ladies has grown to 200+ chapters across 60+ countries with 100,000+ members, thanks to our amazing organisers and R-Ladies who helped build and maintain our official website (rladies.org), engage with the larger community via social media (@RLadiesGlobal) and help each-other every day in millions of different ways.

 R-Ladies at UseR 2019